Brian-Elbel-s-Research-Projects/project-overview/README2.md

 ---

+## HPC Access and Usage

+This section provides crucial administrative notes for accessing and resuming sessions on our High-Performance Computing (HPC) cluster.
+Please follow these steps carefully to re-authenticate your RStudio sessions.
+For any technical issues beyond these instructions, please reach out to **[Designated HPC Support Person/Team Contact Info, e.g., hpc-support@example.edu]**.

+To resume an HPC session in which an interactive RStudio session is running, a new credentialing system has been implemented.
+In order to re-authenticate the session:

+1. Go to "My Interactive Sessions" tab.
+2. Click the long hexadecimal string for Session ID for your job.
+3. Find the file called `connection.yml` and open it.
+You'll find the password for your session in that file.
+Your username will be your regular Kerberos ID.
+4. Enter the username and password into RStudio.
+You'll be taken to a new page with a message.
+Once you get to that page, simply delete the last part of the URL in the address bar.
+It will say "AppUri?" or something similar.

+---

 ## Project Management & Collaboration

 Effective project management is key to our research efficiency.
 We leverage GitHub's Projects feature to track tasks, manage workflows, and collaborate across various initiatives.

 ### Main Project Board
-Our primary project board for the lab's ongoing work and overall task management can be found here:
+Emil's primary project board for the lab's ongoing work and overall task management can be found here:
 **[Elbel Lab Projects Dashboard](https://github.com/orgs/Brian-Elbel-s-Research-Projects/projects/8/views/1)**

 This board provides an overview of current tasks, their status, assigned members, and allows us to visualize our progress.